April presentation

 The Annual Membership fee, due from October, remains €10 for 2024/25.
 Many thanks to those who have already paid.
 You can renew at the the next meeting or renew online here.

-Images from the archive: Albert Fullerton
+Images from the archive: Monsignor Casey

 Committee Members 2024/25